joinpursuit/guide-deployment/render/README.md

 ('Sunday');
 ```

-Once you have tested everything you can drop this table using the same command line you have open.
+Once you have tested everything, you can drop this table using the same command line you have open.

-Later, you will create your own schema and seeds for your app.
+Later, you will create your schema and seeds for your app.
 You will add and modify them through this command line.

 ## Enter environmental variables so you can connect to this database

 On the Render website, choose the dashboard and select your Postgres database.

-Scroll down on your database view to `Connections`, keep this view open.
+Scroll down your database view to `Connections`.
+Keep this view open.

 ![Database connections view](./assets/see-connection-values-from-pg-app.png)

 In a new tab or window, return to your Dashboard and select your app.
-Choose `Environment`, you will enter the key value pairs in the section `Environmental Variables`.
+Choose `Environment`.
+You will enter the key-value pairs in the section `Environmental Variables`.

 You will have to copy over the variables into your app.